Running for Elected Office

 |Elector, Oliver Smith Will||

-Nomination papers will be available from the Town Clerk's office on July 1 prior to the election and must be filed with the Board of Registrars 49 days prior to the election.
+Nomination papers will be available from the Town Clerk's office in July prior to the election and must be filed with the Board of Registrars 49 days prior to the election.
 See Upcoming and Past Elections for dates pertinent to each election.

 The Town Clerk advises filing nomination papers early so that in the event that the requisite number of signatures are not obtained, the candidate has time to collect more before the deadline to file.